networked-systems-iith/IoT-MUD/README.md

 Step 2: Unzip the JSON folder to get the Json files of each IOT Devices

-Step 3: Run the Flowrules.ipynb file and the obtained rules are stored in Data folder named "ACL_All_IOT_Devices.csv"
+Step 3: Run the Flowrules.ipynb file and the obtained rules are stored in "ACL_All_IOT_Devices.csv"

 Step 4: Remove the duplicate records from the file and name it as project_data_final.xlsx